Vancouver Internet

 • Strong value in selected wired buildings

-• Often worth checking before a big-provider contract
+• Often worth checking before a major provider contract

 Condo fibre alternative